EmmanuellaBudu/She-Code-Africa/README.md

 # She-Code-Africa
-This repository contains the assignments completed for the She Code Africa Mentorship Program.
+This repository contains the assignments completed for the She Code Africa Mentorship Program- Data Science Track.